 The European Film Festival, having already reached its 21th edition, has undertaken the mission to promote European films to Romanian audiences.
 When coming of age, it’s its responsibility to embrace new roles, new missions.
 Today, the film is more than a mere intellectual pleasure dedicated to elites or pure entertainment for the masses, it is an actual reflection of the society, both present and past.

 I've chosen to consider for this year's film selection mainly European filmmakers that use their work to provide a mirror for the contemporary European society to see itself.
 And the fascination isn’t driven by the diversity of expression forms, but by the similarities and striking resemblances between countries and societies.
 I am convinced that our European unity can easily find deep roots in assuming a mutual cultural identity.
-The differences polarise and yet, at our core, we are closer to each other because of the blemishes and shortcomings of the society to which
+The differences polarise and yet, at our core, we are closer to each other because of the blemishes and shortcomings of the society to which we belong.
+Inevitably, we should accept them in order to be able to adjust them.
+They influence our daily routines and they are just slightly different, regardless of the borders.

 Starting with this year's edition, the festival will follow three directions: to uphold its tradition in unveiling the European cultural diversity via the selection; the Agora section, with films that will initiate public debates on relevant topics; facilitating a structured dialogue between players in the audiovisual area in preparation for Romania's EU Council presidency in 2019, and to strengthen the country's position in the region.